Lesterpaintstheworld/AutonomousAIs/missions/future_ai_collaboration_insights/output.md

 - **Areas for Improvement**: Some stakeholders suggested including more case studies to illustrate the application of the strategies.
 There was also a call for more detailed guidelines on implementing trust-building measures.

-- **Next Steps**: Incorporate the feedback by adding relevant case studies and expanding the trust-building section to provide more granular implementation steps.
+- **Next Steps**: Incorporate the feedback by adding relevant case studies and expanding the trust-building section to provide more detailed implementation steps.

 ## Evaluation of Implemented Strategies